2023 Summer School

 To apply for a place:

 Send us a sample of your work.
-We want to read 2 poems or 1,000 words of fiction/non-fiction.
+We want to read 1,000 words of fiction or up to 1,500 words of creative non-fiction, as well as a 200 word synopsis, or 2 poems.

 All applicants must supply a cover note with details of their current writing project(s).
 We will ask you to tell us which aspects of your writing you need most help with and why you want to take part in the summer school.